trauber/saviana/README.md

 ## 2022-11-18

 - squared off logo at 600x600; complete logo now displays on mobile
+- moved menu to top of header
+- scaled down logo display to make to of below the fold matter appear on screen

 ## 2022-11-17

 - Put up new logo, linked to home page.
 - put up prettier contact us; reformatted about us
-- moved menu to top of header

 ## 2022-11-16